 Update Nov 2019: In this article, Birgit Ohlin shares her experience with and insights gained from attending Kim Cameron’s workshop on positive organizational development

 Kim Cameron is a gentle and charismatic man. who initially studied the effects of downsizing.
 He noticed that the majority of businesses deteriorated in this process; however, some flourished amidst the pain and drama.
 This is how Cameron got into Positive Psychology and began studying the effects of forgiveness.

 He has also written numerous books and journal articles (see reference list below) about the benefits of positive psychology in the workplace.
 Cameron began this workshop by recapping success stories of companies that have used Positive Psychology to transform seemingly negative situations.

 His recommendations are based on empirical evidence and have been proven to work by Cameron himself.
-Every workplace could benefit from the insight below, where we summarize his profound workshop.
+Every workplace could benefit from the positive organizational development insights below, where we summarize his profound workshop.

 This article contains:

 Positive psychology is a broad field with many techniques and interventions for helping people and organizations increase their well-being.